orb-lang/pylon/doc/md/load.md

 ### parseVersion\(str\)

-Let's validate the version string on parse\.
+We validate the version string on parse, since we divvy it up into pieces within the database\.

-This function will be moved to `load` once I'm satisfied with how it works\.

 ```lua
 local L = require "lpeg"